Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Tidal tail detection

 We used a snapshot with the age and mass comparable to the cluster sample.
 Rotation around the Galactic center was performed to orient the tidal tails along the cluster orbit correctly.
 As the simulated clusters have circular orbits and slightly different Galactocentric radii than the clusters, minor translations were done to match the 6D position of the simulated cluster with the real cluster.
 Synthetic observations of these clusters were done using \textsc{astropy} \citep{2013A&A...558A..33A, 2018AJ....156..123A, 2022ApJ...935..167A} to visualize the theoretically expected observables of real clusters (e.g., sky distribution and proper motions).

-\section{Tidal Tail Detection}
+\section{Tidal tail detection}

-Once core members were identified, we searched for tidal tail stars among non-cluster \emph{Filtered Sample} stars within 500 pc of the cluster’s mean distance.
-The approach combined radial velocity filtering, CMD matching, and machine learning with \texttt{scikit-learn} \citep{2011JMLR...12.2825P}, including KD-Tree (k-Dimensional Tree), PCA, and DBSCAN.
+Once core members were identified, we searched for tidal tail stars among noncluster filtered sample stars within 500 pc of the cluster’s mean distance.
+The approach combined RV filtering, CMD matching, and machine learning with \texttt{scikit-learn} \citep{2011JMLR...12.2825P}, including k-d tree (k-dimensional tree), PCA, and DBSCAN.
+Tidal stars are expected to share RVs and CMD features with the cluster, align along the cluster's elongation axis, and lie beyond their Jacobi limit.